Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Introduction

-For rates above half the Landau rate, we provide lower and upper bounds that are shown to be tight in some cases.
-When $N<M\leq 2N$, \emph{i.e.,} between half the Landau rate and the Landau rate, we find optimal average distortion when $N|2N_1-1$, using a non-uniform set of sampling locations.
-In addition, when $M>2N$, uniform sampling is shown to be optimal under certain constraints.
-Whenever we find $\mathsf{D}_{\min}$ and $\mathsf{V}_{\min}$ explicitly, the minima are achieved simultaneously at the same optimal sampling points and the same pre-sampling filter.
+For sampling rates ($Mf_0$) above the signal bandwidth ($Nf_0$), we provide lower and upper bounds that are shown to be tight in some cases.
+When $Nf_0<Mf_0\leq 2Nf_0$, \emph{i.e.,} we find optimal average distortion when $N$ divides $2N_1-1$, \emph{i.e.,} $N|2N_1-1$, using a non-uniform set of sampling locations.
+In addition, if sampling rate ($Mf_0$) is above the Nyquist rate ($2N_2f_0$), \emph{i.e.,} $M>2N_2$, the uniform sampling is shown to be optimal under certain constraints.
+Whenever we find $\mathsf{D}_{\min}$ and $\mathsf{V}_{\min}$ explicitly, the minima are achieved simultaneously at the same optimal sampling points.

-As discussed earlier, there are two stages in compression of a continuous signal: sampling phase and quantization phase.
-The overall reconstruction distortion depends on the choices that we make in both phases.
-We show that the optimal distortion can be written as the sum of two terms: one for sampling distortion and one for quantization distortion.
-Therefore, the problem essentially decomposes into two independent subproblems.
-Furthermore, we show that the asymptotic Shannon's rate distortion theory yields a lower bound on the compression distortion term.
+We also consider extensions of the results, for example to discrete or sparse periodic signals.

+\textbf{Proof technique:} Due to the assumption of Gaussian distribution on the signal coefficients $A_\ell$ and $B_\ell$, minimizing the MMSE of the signal reduces to minimizing the linear MMSE (LMMSE).
+LMMSE can be expressed as a linear algebra optimization problem over matrices.
+However, this is a non-linear optimization problem because the coordinates of the matrices include sine and cosine functions of the sampling locations $t_i$ (the variables we are optimizing over are sampling locations $t_{i}$).
+Sine and cosine functions are nonlinear, albeit structured, functions; their structure can be exploited to solve the optimization problem.
+A key tool that we repeatedly exploit is an inequality in \emph{majorization theory} that relates trace of a function of a matrix to the diagonal entries of the matrix (see \cite[Chapter 2]{Bhatia} for an overview of majorization theory).

+\textbf{Related works:} As mentioned above, the signal model considered in previous works differs from our model and hence it is not possible to directly compare our results with the existing ones.
+Nonetheless, we remark on similarities and differences among the conclusions of our work and the other papers.
+A number of papers consider the reconstruction distortion of a \emph{stationary process} from its noisy samples under the \underline{uniform sampling} strategy.
+Reconstruction of a \emph{lowpass} stationary process from its uniform samples was expressed in an early work \cite{Balakrishnan} in terms of the samples of the auto-correlation function of the process.
+The same paper assumes no sampling noise, and shows that uniform sampling is sufficient above the Nyquist rate for perfect signal reconstruction.
+Assuming noisy uniform samples, optimal pre-sampling filter and the corresponding distortion has been found in \cite{eldarq, Matthews, Chan} via different proof techniques.